snw7/reporting-reminder/README.md

 This code is used to send an hourly reminder to the person applying this software to send the reporting to the state

+At the current moment this repo works for both mac and linux systems.

 ## Setup

 1. clone this repository